-A. A site should be selected to provide ready access to water that is at least 1.5 - 2 meters (6 feet) deep at the lowest low tides.
-If there is a freshwater lens on the water, the water will need to be 1.5-2 meters deeper than the bottom of the lens at the low tide.

-- B. An ideal site is a floating dock, such as a marina or private dock.
+- A. A site should be selected to provide ready access to water that is at least 1.5 2 meters (6 feet) deep at the lowest low tides.
+If there is a freshwater lens on the water, the water will need to be 1.5-2 meters deeper than the bottom of the lens at the low tide. - B. An ideal site is a floating dock, such as a marina or private dock.
 Depth can be estimated with a weighted line, rope, or tape measure.
-In addition, salinity should be no lower than 25, to target marine species. - C. Plates are placed at least 1 meter apart - D. Plates are distributed randomly - E. Lines hang freely from dock, not touching parts of the dock, underwater pipes or infrastructure.
+In addition, salinity should be no lower than 25, to target marine species. - C. Plates are placed at least 1 meter apart as randomly as possible - D. Lines hang freely from dock, not touching parts of the dock, underwater pipes or infrastructure (if possible).